 5.10.
 Interviews and background checks

-NomCom may interview candidates in terms of the Bylaws section 9.3(ii)(c).
+NomCom reserves the right to cause such background checks on the intended candidates and may also interview candidates in terms of the Bylaws section 9.3(ii)(c).
 On request from the NomCom chair, AFRINIC staff will facilitate interviews via telephone or Internet teleconference.

 5.11.
 Finalising the list of candidates